chiangyaw/prisma-cloud-bootcamps/01-Visibility-and-Control-Lab-Guide.md

 ![](/screenshots/v-and-c/Screenshot2024-02-13at4.31.37PM.png)

 18. Now let's click on the **Incidents** tab.
 The Incidents tab filters events that depend on audit/network logging and monitoring of runtime events via an agent.
+You will need to change the filter to **Past 6 months** for the following steps.

 ![](/screenshots/v-and-c/Screenshot2024-02-13at5.23.29PM.png)